techidaily/site-win11/source/_posts/mastering-file-server-connection-in-the-latest-win11-version.md

 ![Disconnect Mapped Drive In Windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/disconnect-mapped-drive.jpg)
 3. In the next window, choose the drive letter or name of the network drive you want to disconnect.
 Click**OK** to disconnect it from your system.

- The mapped network drive will now disappear from File Explorer, and you can no longer access it from the drive letter you created earlier.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/kTHQrw8e1gk?si=gTPIa7KjhSZ0Vz97" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/bXmwwSmYqq4?si=Bb-eJfLnlpeeClyt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ The mapped network drive will now disappear from File Explorer, and you can no longer access it from the drive letter you created earlier.

 ## Map Network Drives Easily in Windows 11